Ogu–Bolo: About

 Ogu/Bolo is neighboured by Eleme LGA in the west, Tai LGA in the north, Bonny LGA, Wakama Ama and Bolo communities in the south, and Okrika LGA in the southwest.

 Ogu/Bolo LGA consists of the districts of Bolo, Ele, Ogu, and Wakama, along with many other communities such as Adiai-Obiofu, Agwe, Amuajie, Ase-Imonita, Ase-Azaga, Isara, and others.
 Nearby cities and villages include Tai, Gokana, and Okrika.
-Neighbouring communities in other LGAs include: Sime, Barale, Barayira, Norkpo, and Nonwa in Tai LGA; Eteo and Onne in Eleme LGA; and Mgbemgbe Boko in Okrika LGA.
+Neighbouring communities in other LGAs include: Sime, Barale, Barayira, Eteo, Norkpo, and Nonwa in Tai LGA; Eteo and Onne in Eleme LGA; and Mgbemgbe Boko in Okrika LGA.

 Climate/Geography

-Ogu Bolo LGA has an average temperature of 26 degrees Celsius and a total area of 89 square kilometers.
+Ogu Bolo LGA has an average temperature of 26 degrees Celsius (79 degrees Fahrenheit) and a total area of 89 square kilometres (34 square miles).
 The dry and wet seasons are the two distinct seasons that the LGA experiences.
 There are numerous rivers and streams that traverse the LGA.

 The region can be accessed by sea or land.
 It has well over 50 satellite villages and fishing settlements which can be reached from the sea by Ogu Creek and the Bonny River.
 These include: